aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 Let's list our devices in the inventory:

-- `AVD_FABRIC` represents complete fabric topology that we are going to configure with AVD.
+- `AVD_FABRIC` represents complete fabric topology that we're going to configure with AVD.
-- `AVD_SPINES` is a group where all spine devices belong to.
+- `AVD_SPINES` is a group to which all spine devices belong.
 - `AVD_L3LEAFS`: is a group to locate all VTEP devices (LEAFs running EVPN/VXLAN).
-As part of this group, we create one sub-group for every LEAF (single or MLAG) as highlighted below.
+As part of this group, we create one sub-group for every LEAF (single or MLAG), as highlighted below.
-  - `AVD_LEAF1` represent LEAF for POD01 and it is for an MLAG pair.
+  - `AVD_LEAF1` represent LEAF for POD01, and it's for an MLAG pair.
-  - `AVD_LEAF3` represent a single LEAF outside of MLAG.
+  - `AVD_LEAF3` represents a single LEAF outside of MLAG.
 - `AVD_L2LEAFS` represent the Aggregation layer in our current design.
-This layer is optional, but in our design, it is in place.
+This layer is optional, but it's in place in our design.
 It works like `AVD_L3LEAFS` group but for all layer2 leafs.
-- `AVD_TENANTS_NETWORKS` is a special group hosting 2 groups already configured: `AVD_L{2|3}LEAFS`.
+- `AVD_TENANTS_NETWORKS` is a special group hosting two groups already configured: `AVD_L{2|3}LEAFS`.
 This group will configure VNI/VLAN across the fabric, so we want to make leafs part of the configuration.
 - `AVD_SERVERS` has similar behavior to the previous group.
 Its goal is to configure downlinks to compute nodes.

 ```yaml